 The DeWitt Wallace Center for Media & Democracy is Duke University’s hub for journalism and media studies.

 The DeWitt Wallace Center for Media & Democracy is Duke University’s hub for journalism and media studies.
 We study the interaction between media and policy; we support watchdog and accountability reporting in the U.S. and around the world; and we teach about the media’s role in democracy.
 Founded in 1973, the Center is part of the Sanford School of Public Policy, and we share the school’s mission to improve lives through research, leadership, civic engagement and public service.

 The DeWitt Wallace Center offers over 20 undergraduate and graduate courses designed to give students a thorough understanding of the principles and the practice of journalism.
-Starting in the fall of 2023, after 20 years of teaching media-focused students through the Policy Journalism & Media Studies certificate, the Center now offers the Journalism & Media minor for students aspiring to become future journalists, or private and public sector leaders who will interact with the media.
-To register for DeWitt Wallace Center media courses, look for courses listed under the subject code PJMS.
+Starting in the fall of 2023, after 20 years of teaching media-focused students through the Policy Journalism & Media Studies certificate, the Center now offers the Journalism & Media minor for students aspiring to become future journalists, or private and public sector leaders who will interact with and create the media.
+To register for DeWitt Wallace Center media courses, look for courses listed under the subject code JAM.

 The Center supports four chaired professors including three professors of the practice and one academic chair, and several adjunct faculty.

 Faculty Chairs include:

 Bill Adair, James L. Knight Professor of the Practice of Journalism and Public Policy

 Frank Bruni, Eugene C. Patterson Professor of the Practice of Journalism and Public Policy